CANCELLED DUE TO LOW REGISTRATION

-Join the Library and the Credit Counselling Society to learn the 6 steps to budgeting which will help you take control of your finances and get a sense of peace of mind.
+Join us and the Credit Counselling Society for a presentation to different ways to eliminate debt so you can enter retirement without the worry that comes from a reduced income.
 Gain skills you probably didn't learn in school, but will use for the rest of your life!

 From the presenter

-In the Budgeting 101 workshop, you will learn how to:
+There is another alternative and that is to retire without debt.
+In the Retiring Without Debt workshop, you will learn how to:

-This interactive and fun workshop will last 90 minutes.
+This is a 90 minute workshop that is fun and interactive!
 We take a “grab and go” approach – grab an idea or two and go try it.
 All participants will walk away with ideas, resources and the full curriculum upon request.

-For more information, visit the Credit Counselling Society's website to view free webinars and workshops on various financial topics.
+For more information, visit the Credit Counselling Society's website to view their schedule of free webinars on various financial topics.

 Free, but seating is limited.
-Programs that have low enrollment may be cancelled.
-Please register by phone at: 604-522-3971, in-person, or online.
+Programs with low enrollment may be cancelled, so please register by phone at: 604-522-3971, in-person, or online.